-The operations side of the Department is led by the Chief of Operations and is comprised of five Bureaus: Command and Coordination Bureau; Operational Services Bureau; Protective Services Bureau; Security Services Bureau; and Uniformed Services Bureau.
+In Fiscal Year (FY) 2019, the operations side of the Department was led by the Assistant Chief of Police and was comprised of five Bureaus: Command and Coordination Bureau; Operational Services Bureau; Protective Services Bureau; Security Services Bureau; and Uniformed Services Bureau.

-The administrative side of the Department is led by the Chief Administrative Officer and is comprised of eight Offices and one Bureau: Office of Acquisition Management; Office of Background Investigations and Credentialing; Office of Facilities and Logistics; Office of Financial Management; Office of Human Resources; Office of Information Systems; Office of Inclusion, Diversity, Equity and Action; Office of Policy and Management Systems; and the Training Services Bureau.
+The administrative side of the Department was led by the Chief Administrative Officer and was comprised of eight Offices and one Bureau: Office of Acquisition Management; Office of Background Investigations and Credentialing; Office of Facilities and Logistics; Office of Financial Management; Office of Human Resources; Office of Information Systems; Office of Inclusion, Diversity, Equity and Action; Office of Policy and Management Systems; and the Training Services Bureau.